 Gen IV's Lucario is an excellent choice for facing Kyurem, if you have one that is.
 Lucario can only be gained by evolution and its first stage, Riolu is an incredibly rare hatch from 10 KM Eggs, so many players don't have one at all.
-As a Steel and Fighting type, it's also resistant to everything Kyurem can dish out.
+As a Steel and Fighting type, it's resistant to everything Kyurem can dish out, so it will last almost as long as Metagross.
 If you do have a Lucario, Counter and Aura Sphere are the ideal moves.

 The final evolution of Timburr, Conkeldurr is a pure Fighting type from Gen V. It isn't super common and it doesn't bring any notable resistances to the battle, but it's also not weak to any of Kyruem's attacks.
-It also benefits from Trade Evolution, leaving plenty of extra Candies for powering up.
+Timburr is super common and it also benefits from Trade Evolution, leaving plenty of extra Candies for powering up.
 If you're bringing Conkeldurr to this Raid, you'll want it to know Counter and Dynamic Punch.

-The mascot of Pokémon Diamond and the upcoming Pokémon Brilliant Diamond, Dialga hasn't seen widespread availability in Pokémon Go so many players don't have even one fully powered up.
-Still, if you have it, Dialga resists Kyurem's Steel type attack, and only takes normal damage from its Ice and Dragon type attacks.
-Dragon Breath is the fast move you'll want, and Draco Meteor is the charged move of choice.
+The mascot of Pokémon Diamond and the recently released, Pokémon Brilliant Diamond, Dialga is another great choice for this fight.
+As a Steel and Dragon type, it resists Kyurem's Steel type attack, and only takes normal damage from its Ice and Dragon type attacks.
+Dialga has also had a few runs in raids now, so most active players have had the chance to add it to their roster Metal Claw is the fast move you'll want, and Draco Meteor is the charged move of choice.

-Although Steel, Fighting, and even Rock type offensives are fairly easy to put together, Mega Gyarados can make a solid addition to a Dragon based team.
+Although Steel, Fighting, and even Rock type offensives are fairly easy to put together, Mega Gyarados can make a solid addition to any counter.
 As a Dark and Water type, it won't provide the additional boost to other Dragons on the field, so you won't need to coordinate with the rest of your Raid party.
 It resists Steel and Ice type damage and has no weaknesses Kyurem can exploit.
 If you are bringing Gyarados to this fight, you'll want Dragon Tail for the fast move and Outrage for the charged move.

 Mega Charizard Y